Runes Does Not Have a Specification

 Pointer

 The Pointer field contains the index of the output to which runes unallocated by edicts should be transferred.
 If the Pointer field is absent, unallocated runes are transferred to the first non-OP_RETURN output.
+If the pointer is greater than the number of outputs, the runestone is a cenotaph.

 Cenotaph